tirthpatell/fia-f1-docs-bot/README.md

 1. **Scraping**: The bot scrapes the FIA website at a user-defined interval to check for new decision documents.
 2. **Processing**: New documents are converted to images and summarized using Google Gemini API.
 3. **Image Hosting**: Images are uploaded to a Picsur instance to get public URLs.
+4. **URL Shortening**: Document URLs are shortened to fit within Threads character limits.
-4. **Posting**: The bot automatically posts the images with AI summaries to the configured Threads account.
+5. **Posting**: The bot automatically posts the images with AI summaries and shortened URLs to the configured Threads account.

 ## Requirements